2factorauth/twofactorauth/README.md

 acceptBitcoin.cash is built upon [Jekyll](https://jekyllrb.com/), using the [github-pages](https://github.com/github/pages-gem) gem.
 In order to run the site locally, it is necessary to install bundler, install all dependencies, and then use Jekyll to serve the site.
 If the `gem` command is not available to you, it is necessary to install Ruby with RubyGems.
-Once Ruby and RubyGems are installed and available from the command line, acceptBitcoin.cash can be setup using the following commands.
+Once Ruby and RubyGems are installed and available from the command line, acceptBitcoin.cash can be set up using the following commands.

 ```
 gem install bundler